BBY Parent’s Tips to Slash Your Supermarket Spend

 Louise-Patricia Dalby: “My shop is max £100 a month that’s with an allergy child (dairy eggs oranges ) and me having to have a low salt low fat diet.
-I make sure to use every part of a chicken so it lasts longer same with beef joints and pork joints I get two-three days worth of meals out of them plus left overs in my freezer.”
+I make sure to use every part of a chicken so it lasts longer same with beef joints and pork joints I get two-three days worth of meals out of them plus leftovers in my freezer.”

 3) Create Your Family’s Meal Planning Formula

 Do you have family favourite meals in rotation?
-Some super planned Mamas told us they actually have a list of money saving meals they simply rotate.
-Others try to stick to a formula when meal planning – this could be having a few meat free days, ensuring there’s a weekly fish meal in there, a meat-based dinner and potentially a couple of rice or pasta-based dishes to help keep costs down.
+Some super planned mamas told us they actually have a list of money saving meals they simply rotate.
+Others try to stick to a formula when meal planning.
+This could be having a few meat free days, ensuring there’s a weekly fish meal in there, a meat-based dinner and potentially a couple of rice or pasta-based dishes to help keep costs down.
 We adopt this strategy in our house and it helps ensure we have plenty of variety through the week without getting too carried away with spending.

 4) Get Savvy With Snacks

 Hands up who is basically a toddler’s snack dispenser now?
 It’s good to take snacks out with you as it can be expensive to feed the food pit when we’re out and about.
-However, some of the supermarket toddler snacks can be so expensive!
+However, some of the supermarket toddler snacks are so expensive!
 My two-year old’s obsession with Bear Claws costs us more than it should but I’m a real advocate for DIY snacks where possible.